 The Service Delivery Model of the Ottawa-Carleton District School Board is based on a continuum of programs and services with placement options ranging from regular class with special education resource support to specialized program class placements and special education schools.
 Our goal is to strive to help every student reach their full potential, while fostering the highest level of independence possible for each student.
 In the OCDSB, we work with parents / guardians and district staff to determine the placement that best meets the student's needs, whether that is in a regular classroom, or for some students, in a specialized program class.
-We value collaboration and consultation with parents/guardians to best understand the strengths and needs of each learner.
+We value collaboration and consultation with parents/guardians and community partners to best understand the strengths and needs of each learner.

 The OCDSB places a strong emphasis on the inclusion of our students with special education needs.
-Our ongoing commitment is to provide the structures and support each student needs to foster their growth and development in programs, which foster integration and independence as defined for each student based on their areas of strength and need.
-The District expression of these supports is in the Services Policy, which outlines how the variety of learning supports are delivered from K to 12.
+Our ongoing commitment is to provide the structures and supports for each student to foster their growth and development.
+The goal of our programs is to endeavour to provide opportunities for integration and independence as defined for each student based on their areas of strength and need.
+The District expression of these supports is in the Special Education Programs and Services Policy, which outlines how the variety of learning supports are delivered from K to 12.

 The majority of students with special education needs are placed in a regular classroom.
-For most students, a classroom teacher, with the support of the school's learning support teacher (LST) or learning resource teacher (LRT) and/or central district staff, are able to provide individualized programming that allows the student to meet required expectations with success.
+For most students, a classroom teacher, with the support of the school's learning support teacher (LST), or learning resource teacher, (LRT) and/or central district staff, is able to provide individualized programming that allows the student to meet required expectations with success.
 The regular classroom is always an option that parents or guardians may consider, regardless of the student's needs.
 A regular classroom allows the student to be surrounded by peers, while receiving personalized programming that is outlined in the student's Individual Education Plan (IEP).
 The regular class is considered the most inclusive of placements in the OCDSB.